shahidshah0101/html-sccs-stater-theme/README.md

 5. Clone the navigation menu for mobile menu
 6. Hamburger menu icon

-## Planning and pieces of code that written in this project
+## Planning and pieces of code written in this Template

 A) Use of Favicon [stackoverflow](https://stackoverflow.com/questions/4014823/does-a-favicon-have-to-be-32x32-or-16x16) and [cssTricks](https://css-tricks.com/favicon-quiz/)
 1. What is the primary favicon file?
-2. What dimensions should favicon.ico be for all screens
+2. What dimensions should favicon.ico be for all screens?

 ```html
   <!-- favicons -->